beyondessential/tamanu/README.md

 $ git clone git@github.com:beyondessential/tamanu.git
 ```

-For M1 users, please install python version 2.7.18, it is required by some legacy dependencies:
+For MacBook ARM64 users, some dependencies cannot be compiled, it is recommended to switch to X86_64 for python v3.
+If insist, please install python v2:

 ```bash
 $ brew install pyenv
 $ pyenv install --list